Families with No Recourse to Public Funds

 - Self-referral or referral by an external agency, by appointment.

 Social workers need to consider if there is a possibility or evidence to suggest that there are child in need concerns or the potential for child in need concerns.
-This may include health needs affecting the parent/s or children, for example, chronic health conditions, physical disabilities, learning disabilities, or child protection issues, e.g. neglect, domestic violence and abuse.
+This may include health needs affecting the parent/s or children, for example, chronic health conditions, physical disabilities, learning disabilities, or child protection issues, e.g. neglect, domestic abuse.

 If there is a strong possibility of such needs as outlined above, an assessment should be undertaken.